Cliffbrook

-Cliffbrook is a heritage-listed former residence, school and government building and now university research, administration building and university press located at 45-51 Beach Street, Coogee in the City of Randwick local government area of New South Wales, Australia.
+Cliffbrook is a heritage-listed former residence, school and government building and now university research, administration building and university press located at 45-51 Beach Street, Coogee, New South Wales, an eastern suburb of Sydney, Australia.
 Built in 1921, its design is attributed to John Kirkpatrick.
 The building is owned by the University of New South Wales.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Indigenous history

 pre-1780s - local Aboriginal people in the area used the site for fishing and cultural activities - rock engravings, grinding grooves and middens remain in evidence.

 1789 - Governor Philip referred to "a long bay", which became known as Long Bay.
 Aboriginal people are believed to have inhabited the Sydney region for at least 20,000 years.
 The population of Aboriginal people between Palm Beach and Botany Bay in 1788 has been estimated to have been 1500.
 Those living south of Port Jackson to Botany Bay were the Cadigal people who spoke Dharug, while the local clan name of Maroubra people was "Muru-ora-dial".
 By the mid nineteenth century the traditional owners of this land had typically either moved inland in search of food and shelter, or had died as the result of European disease or confrontation with British colonisers.